Title 39. Postal Service

 (d) The Board may consider the Federal Rules of Evidence for guidance regarding admissibility of evidence and other evidentiary issues in construing those Board rules that are similar to Federal Rules and for matters not specifically covered herein.

 (a) The parties are encouraged to engage in voluntary discovery procedures.
 In connection with any deposition or other discovery procedure, the Board may issue any order which justice requires to protect a party or person from annoyance, embarrassment, oppression, or undue burden or expense, and those orders may include limitations on the scope, method, time and place for discovery, and provisions for protecting the secrecy of confidential information or documents.
+Except in connection with motions to compel or for a protective order, discovery requests and responses should not be filed with the Board.

 (b)(1) The Board may limit the frequency or extent of use of discovery methods described in these rules.
 In doing so, generally the Board will consider whether: